Closet Prayer: How to Find Solitude in Prayer

 (NIV) Matthew 6:6 But when you pray, go into your room, close the door and PRAY TO YOUR FATHER, WHO IS UNSEEN.
 THEN YOUR FATHER, WHO SEES WHAT IS DONE IN SECRET, will reward you.

-I talk to Father about private matters, i.e. “secrets,” maybe even my sins.
+I talk to Father about private matters, i.e., “secrets,” maybe even my sins.
 Parts of my prayer concern things I don’t want anyone else to hear, and I mean no one!
-It’s secret.
+It’s a secret.
 Father will keep it secret.
 That’s how He sees it.
-We’ll talk about this further later also.
+We’ll discuss this further later as well.
 Father knows my sins.
 They are secrets between Him and me.
-I really need a closet to do this.
+I need a closet to do this.
 So do you.

 (KJV) Matthew 6:6 But thou, when thou prayest, enter into thy closet, and when thou hast shut thy door, pray to thy Father which is in secret; and thy Father which seeth in secret SHALL REWARD THEE OPENLY.